 Juvenile rheumatoid arthritis, like adult RA, shared symptoms with many different types of arthritis.
 However, patients with JRA usually share some common side effects.

 It can take years for many kids to receive a proper JRA diagnosis.
-If you notice your child has common arthritis symptoms, you should speak with their doctor or pediatrician immediately.
+If you notice your child has any of the common arthritis symptoms, you should speak with their doctor or pediatrician immediately.

 Common JRA symptoms include:

-If your child is experiencing stiff joints in the morning, especially in their hands and knees, you should speak with a medical professional immediately.
+If your child is experiencing stiff joints in the morning, especially in their hands and knees, you should speak with a medical professional as soon as possible.

 Juvenile rheumatoid arthritis typically affects hands and feet, and may also lead to morning stiffness, where a child’s joints are uncomfortably stiff for about 45 minutes after waking up.